hasibzunair/uniformizing-3D/README.md

-### Codebase for TITLE submitted to ECIR 2020.
+### Tuberculosis severity estimation

-This work is evaluated on CLEF evaluation: ImageCLEF 2019 Tuberculosis - Severity scoring challenge.
+Code for paper titled *Tuberculosis Severity Estimation from Volumetric CT scans using Uniformizing Techniques and 3D Convolutional Networks*.

-This repository contains the codes and scripts used in the paper titled: "ADD TITLE".
-The challenge was dedicated to the analysis of 3D Computed Tomography (CT) image data of tuberculosis (TB) patients.
+This work is evaluated on CLEF evaluation: ImageCLEF 2019 Tuberculosis - Severity scoring challenge.The challenge was dedicated to the analysis of 3D Computed Tomography (CT) image data of tuberculosis (TB) patients.

 ### Usage